janus-idp/operator/README.md

 ## The Goal
 The Goal of [Backstage](https://backstage.io) Operator project is creating Kubernetes Operator for configuring, installing and synchronizing Backstage instance on Kubernetes/OpenShift.
 The initial target is in support of Red Hat's assemblies of Backstage - specifically supporting [dynamic-plugins](https://github.com/janus-idp/backstage-showcase/blob/main/showcase-docs/dynamic-plugins.md)) on OpenShift.
 This includes [Janus-IDP](https://janus-idp.io/) and [Red Hat Developer Hub (RHDH)](https://developers.redhat.com/rhdh) but may be flexible enough to install any compatible Backstage instance on Kubernetes.
 See additional information under [Configuration](docs/configuration.md)).
-The Operator should provide clear and flexible configuration options to satisfy wide range of expectations: from "default (no)configuration for quick start" to "higly customized configuration for production".
+The Operator provides clear and flexible configuration options to satisfy a wide range of expectations, from "no  configuration for default quick start" to "highly customized configuration for production".

 [More documentation...](#more-documentation)